 - Slides: .ppt (if newer than Microsoft® Office 95), .pptx, .pptm, .pps, .ppsx, .ppsm, .pot, .potx, .potm, .odp

-- Convert image files with OCR means that attached files will be analyzed by Google's OCR engine to extract text.
+- Convert image files with OCR means that attachments will be analyzed by Google's optical character recognition (OCR) engine to extract text.
 If the email has an image (or a scanned PDF) attached to it, the image will be analyzed by the OCR engine and the extracted text will be inserted in a Google Docs.
-The AODocs document will have 2 attached files: the original image and the Google Docs containing the OCR'ed text.
+The AODocs document will have two attachments: the original image and the Google Docs containing the text processed by the OCR engine.

-Learn more here: Optical Character Recognition in Google Drive
+Learn more: Optical Character Recognition in Google Drive

 - Folder destination (10): If you have folders defined on your library, you can select the folder you want to create the document in.